sangahhan/csc309-fall2014/A4/README.md

 		- only 1 disk can be added at per turn
 		- a disk can only be added in a column that is not already full
 		- a disk can only be added to the first free open spot on a column
+	- serialize into blob
+	- check if someone has won
+		- if so, then we update the state of the match, and send back a json with the appropriate status
+	- attributes in json:
+		- status
+		- board - that 2D array
+		- current turn id OR turn counts for each player?

 ## Assumptions
 - A user can only be involved in 1 match at a time